Yelp/detect-secrets/update.md

 Release should be made when we bump to a new version.

 1. Use [`hub` tool](https://github.com/github/hub) to create new release.
-You can view the released version at https://github.ibm.com/Whitewater/whitewater-detect-secrets/releases
+You can view the released version at <https://github.ibm.com/Whitewater/whitewater-detect-secrets/releases>.
+This process also creates a tag, which triggers Traivs tag build to generate a new version of the docker image labeled with the newly created tag.

 ```sh
 # <branch-name>: the latest commit from the branch would be used to create tag.